RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/ldap-integration.md

 authenticating with.
 You can specify multiple LDAP servers by listing them separated by a space.

+If you are using LDAP over SSL/TLS, then
+1. Replace ldap:// in the URL with ldaps://.
+2. Add ldap_tls_cacert_file: /path/to/your/CARootCert.crt
+ SSL/TLS in other articles

 ```src
 # Add the following, but with your LDAP Server FQDNs or IPs:
 ldap_servers: ldap://ldap1.mydomain.com:389 ldap://ldap2.mydomain.com:389